 We may change this statement from time to time by updating this page and for client data, by updating our terms of business.

 The personal data we hold

 Personal data means data which identifies an individual.
 We collect and use different types of personal data which can be categorised as follows:

-Child Data where occasionally, we hold data about minors where relevant to the provision of legal advice.
+Child data where occasionally, we hold data about minors were relevant to the provision of legal advice.
 This might include name, date of birth and information about education if relevant to the matter in question.
 We will only collect Child Data in connection with a specific matter.

 How we use personal data

 The following explains the purposes for which we use personal data, what categories of personal data apply to those uses and the legal basis we rely on to use the personal data in accordance with the GDPR.

 Data type: We process contact data and technical data to operate our website.
 This includes collecting data to deal with its functions such as handling submitted enquiries and job applications.
 This data also helps us to improve our website and how it operates for example so that we can monitor the number of content hits.